symbo-ls/domql/README.md

 DOMQL recursively creates elements from your tree, runs transformations based on reserved properties, applies state and events, and through this virtual tree, renders a DOM tree.
 The rendering part is separated from the schema part, which makes it easy to use other Javascript DOM render transformers such as Mikado, React or Vue.

-DOMQL uses Javascript syntax and runs both on Node and Browser without transpirations required.
-In DOMQL you write your own virtual tree that represents actual website DOM tree after running it in browser.

 - Minimalistic
 - No dependencies
 - Extendable